gini/gini-vision-lib-ios/Documentation/source/Integration.md

 As mentioned before the Gini Vision Library provides two integration options.
 A [Screen API](#screen-api) that is easy to implement and a more complex, but also more flexible [Component API](#component-api).
 Both APIs can access the complete functionality of the library.

+**Note**: Irrespective of the option you choose if you want to support **iOS 10** you need to specify the `NSCameraUsageDescription` key in your `Info.plist` file.
+This key is mandatory for all apps since iOS 10 when using the `Camera` framework.
+Also if you're using the [Gini iOS SDK](https://github.com/gini/gini-sdk-ios) you need to add support for "Keychain Sharing" in your entitlements by adding a `keychain-access-groups` value to your entitlements file.
+For more information see the [Integration Guide](http://developer.gini.net/gini-sdk-ios/docs/guides/getting-started.html#integrating-the-gini-sdk) of the Gini iOS SDK.

 ## Screen API

 The Screen API provides a custom `UIViewController` object, which can be presented modally.
 It handles the complete process from showing the onboarding until providing a UI for the analysis.